lukasz-gawron/ott-inteview/README.md

 # README #

 ### Quick summary ###
+.NET Engineer coding challenge #1

 I managed to implement service layer for adding graphs based on Elasticsearch storage.
 Storage is embedded so its setup during running webapi module automatically.

-Unfortunately amount of work required for whole challenge in my opinion requires much more time to do it properly instead of implementing it in rush.
+Unfortunately amount of work required for whole challenge in my opinion requires much more time (much more than expected 3-4 hours) to do it properly instead of implementing it in rush.
 Thats way I focused on testing  service layer, as its main component which should guarantee that bad state is not persisted, and basic domain model should allow to extend this application further.

 ### What I need to run it? ###